What is Osteoarthritis?

 - Joint pain typically in the hands, knees, feet, neck, hips, and spine

-- Several minutes of stiffness in a joint after getting out of bed or sitting for a long time.
+- Several minutes of stiffness in a joint after getting out of bed or sitting for a long time

-- Swelling or tenderness in one or more joints.
+- Mild swelling or tenderness in one or more joints

 - Improve joint function through exercise such as walking